[UPDATED OCTOBER 5, 2021]

 - Failure to reconcile by the end of the manufacturer upload period will result in the 340B pricing component taking HRSA data points.

 - In the case of new drug prices, the manufacturer should submit WAC (at the unit level) as a replacement for AMP and the required rebate percentage as the URA (as a value).
 The submitted WAC is as of the first day of the next quarter and is used to calculate the estimated ceiling price in accordance with the CMP Final Rule and is the price effective for the next quarter.
-The manufacturer should indicate in the notes section if the NDC is a new drug price estimate.

 - Ensure internal procedures and personnel are in place to address pricing inquiries from covered entities.